 Students are expected to attend all classes and participate in all course-related activities.
-Students must be present at a minimum of 75% of the class hours for each course in order to receive a passing grade.
+For Guam on-campus courses, students must be present at a minimum of 75% of the class hours for each course in order to receive a passing grade.
 Three tardies are equal to one absence in all classes.
 Individual instructors may develop stricter policies for individual classes at their discretion.
 Students need to refer to each course syllabus for that class' attendance policy.
 Students should communicate with instructors regarding the absences and the extent to which excused absences can be made up.